Laura Solon: Career

 Solon tried being a stand up comedian but found character comedy suited her better.

 In 2005 she won the Perrier Award for her one-woman Edinburgh Fringe show Kopfraper's Syndrome: One Man and His Incredible Mind.
 Following this the BBC and Channel 4 were keen to acquire her to produce material for them, and in April 2006 it was announced by the BBC that Solon had been signed to develop projects for them on radio and TV.

-The first series of Laura Solon: Talking and Not Talking, a sketch and character comedy series, ran on BBC Radio 4 in January and February 2007.
-The second series ran in May and June 2008, and the third in November 2009.
+The first series of Laura Solon: Talking and Not Talking, a sketch and character comedy series, ran on BBC Radio 4 in January 2007.
+The second series ran in June 2008, and the third in November 2009.

 She recorded a BBC sitcom pilot from the creators of People Like Us, featuring Man Stroke Womans Daisy Haggard, called Great News.

 She appeared in Harry Enfield and Paul Whitehouse's sketch show Ruddy Hell!
 It's Harry and Paul, broadcast from 2007 on BBC One.
 She was seen in a sketch show for ITV2 Laura, Ben and Him (2008) with Marek Larwood and Ben Willbond.
 She was part of Al Murray's Multiple Personality Disorder, shown on ITV1.

 Alongside Tony Hawks and Angus Deayton she appeared in the feature film Playing the Moldovans at Tennis, which was recorded in 2010 and released in 2012.

 In the first half of 2010 she toured with Rabbit Faced Story Soup, a play set in a publisher's office in which she played every character.
 It contained characters from her radio show, Talking and Not Talking, including Carol Price, a divorcee children's author, and Gwynneth the inept call centre worker.
 New characters included Marcia, an American super publishing agent.

 Her award-winning 2010 short film Tooty's Wedding, which Solon co-wrote with Ben Willbond, was screened as part of the 2012 Sundance Film Festival.

 In 2011 Solon was one of the players in the BBC Two improvisational show Fast and Loose, hosted by Hugh Dennis.